autonomous019/autonomous019/README.md

 - 📫 How to reach me: macciarain@protonmail.com text/mobile: +1 330-238-3080 in America, in Ukraine +380 95 899 4981.
 I am currently living and researching in San Francisco, CA (USA).
 I can work remotely, always looking for new projects.
 - ✨ NLP ML is of interest to me, see <a href="https://github.com/autonomous019/NLP-Files">https://github.com/autonomous019/NLP-Files</a>
 find me on Hugging Face: <a href="https://huggingface.co/autonomous019">https://huggingface.co/autonomous019</a>
-- Hobby: Writing books, such as on Islamic Mysticism, <a href="https://www.amazon.com/dp/B0BVD3NGJQ?ref_=pe_3052080_397514860">Cosmos as Meditation</a> and books on technology such as <a href="https://www.amazon.com/Play-AI-Machine-Learning-Video/dp/B0BW2X9B34/ref=sr_1_6?crid=6QKFHQNPXM9Y&keywords=michael+mccarron&qid=1679760979&sprefix=michael+mccarron%2Caps%2C197&sr=8-6">Play AI: Machine Learning in Video Games</a> Recently I completed work on my book, <a href="https://www.trineday.com/products/battle-space-of-mind-ai-and-cybernetics-in-information-warfare">'Battlespace of Mind: AI and Cybernetics in Information Warfare'</a> (2024) through Trine Day Publishers, <a href="https://drive.google.com/file/d/142VRVDXCo5R4R3C4MQXszDbXOZo4y2Vm/view?usp=sharing">free download here</a>.
+- Technical Writing: such as

+  <a href="https://www.amazon.com/Play-AI-Machine-Learning-Video/dp/B0BW2X9B34/ref=sr_1_6?crid=6QKFHQNPXM9Y&keywords=michael+mccarron&qid=1679760979&sprefix=michael+mccarron%2Caps%2C197&sr=8-6">Play AI: Machine Learning in Video Games</a>

+ <a href="https://www.trineday.com/products/battle-space-of-mind-ai-and-cybernetics-in-information-warfare">'Battlespace of Mind: AI and Cybernetics in Information Warfare'</a> (2024) through Trine Day Publishers,
+ <a href="https://drive.google.com/file/d/142VRVDXCo5R4R3C4MQXszDbXOZo4y2Vm/view?usp=sharing">free download here</a>.

  My latest work, pre-pub, is a popularization of AI Cybersecurity and catastrophic failure modes of AI, it is called <a href="https://github.com/autonomous019/dark-control/tree/main">"Dark Control: AI and Humanities End" (2026)</a>

 - Creative Writing, Lyrics and Screen Plays:

   Music and Lyrics: <a href="https://www.youtube.com/playlist?list=PLnRK_n3FKKrDNasCIVG2JZj0jfGBisw5-">Evangelism Spoken Word and Music</a>

   Science Fiction <a href="https://www.youtube.com/playlist?list=PLnRK_n3FKKrA3dYciL2dyS26FKfYhXbiG">Catching Out: Multimedia Storytelling</a>

+  Islamic Mysticism, <a href="https://www.amazon.com/dp/B0BVD3NGJQ?ref_=pe_3052080_397514860">Cosmos as Meditation</a>

 <!---
 autonomous019/autonomous019 is a ✨ special ✨ repository because its `README.md` (this file) appears on your GitHub profile.